CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab08-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry Project**: The main workspace where you organize your AI solutions.
-It acts as a hub for managing deployed models, configuring project settings, and controlling access to resources.
+1. **Azure AI Foundry Project**: The main workspace where you create and manage AI agents.
+It serves as the hub for deploying models, configuring agent instructions, uploading grounding data, and controlling access to resources.

-2. **Models and Endpoints**: Deployed AI models, like gpt-4.1, are accessible via endpoints and secured with authorization keys.
-These endpoints allow client applications to interact with the models programmatically.
+2. **Deployed Model (gpt-4.1)**: The AI model used by your agent to generate responses.
+It is hosted within the Foundry project and accessed via endpoints to process queries and perform tasks.

+3. **AI Agent**: A configurable assistant that leverages the deployed model and grounding data to answer questions, perform actions (like creating expense claims), and interact with users based on system instructions.

+4. **Grounding Data / Knowledge Base**: Documents or files uploaded to the agent (e.g., the expenses policy) that provide the factual context for the agent’s responses.

+5. **Code Interpreter / Actions**: Tools enabled for the agent to perform specific tasks programmatically, such as generating text files or processing data.

-3. **Chat Playground**: An interactive interface within the Foundry project that lets you experiment with your models.
-You can provide instructions, run queries, and observe model responses, which helps in testing and refining AI behavior before integration.
+6. **Agents Playground**: An interactive interface within the Foundry project where you can test the agent, run queries, validate behavior, and review outputs before integrating it into applications.

 # Getting Started with lab